mauriciabad/SoT-REST/README.md

 ## 2nd Client - Web

 It's in side the `/web-client` folder.
-You can use it from the link below:
+You can use it from the link below if you are running the backend in localhost:

 [/web-client/index.html](https://mauriciabad.github.io/SoT-REST/web-client/)